 Because grass is something in nature, you will feel more grounded.
 The benefits of being out in nature as you run on grass will increase feelings of well-being dramatically.

 Can Add Some Spice to Your Training

-As they say, variety is the spice of life, and it’s possible to do a plethora of different workouts on the grass to break up your training from fartlek runs to sprints or intervals to longer, slower runs.
+Variety is the spice of life, right?
+It’s possible to do a plethora of different workouts on grass to break up your training.
+Plan your fartlek runs, sprints, intervals, and longer, slower runs on the grass.
 You can also do hill repeats in larger grass areas and even run barefoot if you want!

 Allows Your Family to Join In

 While you might not be able to talk your family—especially your kids—into running on the track or road, there’s a good chance that you will be able to talk them into running on the grass.